 "Really, poverty in other countries is way worse than in the U.S.," Stevens said.
 "And another thing, you got to always talk vendors down.
-Why pay 780 pesos when it's not necessary?"
+Why pay 780 pesos when that's not necessary?"

 The holiday season is about family, friends, happiness and pie.
 Stevens is happy that 2011 has ended because of the various tragedies he encountered in 2011.
-But there are signs of a good year coming now, including Tova becoming an aunt three times on Dec.
-28 (her sister had a girl, and her brother had twins - wow).
+But there are signs of a good year coming.

 Feliz Año Nuevo!